phiberoptik112/django_proj_mgmnt/consultingmanager/README.md

 - **Communication Tools**: Manage project communications and documentation
 - **Data Analysis**: Built-in support for data analysis with pandas and matplotlib
 - **Document Processing**: Support for various file formats (PDF, DOCX, MSG)

+## API

+The project includes a RESTful API for programmatic access to projects, timelines, and unified timeline data.
+The API is built with Django REST Framework and supports endpoints for project timelines and unified timeline visualizations.

+- Base URL: `/api/`
+- Example endpoints:
+  - `/api/projects/` — Project timeline data
+  - `/api/unified-timeline/` — Unified timeline for all projects
+  - `/api/unified-timeline/<project_id>/` — Timeline for a specific project

+See the [API documentation](api/README.md) for detailed usage, authentication, and example requests/responses.

 ## Project Structure